ZakharEl/portfolio/README.md

 ### [High Availability Cluster with Pacemaker](examples/HAC-high-availability-cluster.md)

 A Nginx web server on 2 VM nodes.
-A 3rd VM is used as the ISCSI server for shared storage with the 2 pacemaker nodes being the pacemaker clients.
+A 3rd VM is used as the ISCSI server for shared storage with the 2 pacemaker nodes being the ISCSI clients.
 Raid 10 and Btrfs is used for the shared storage.

 ## Scripting